LegumeFederation/cvitjs/README.md

 For more information on configuring the CViTjs component of GCViT, please see the documentation [HERE](https://github.com/LegumeFederation/cvitjs/wiki)

 The three glyph configurations used by GCViT *Haplotype Block*, *Heatmap* and *Histogram* may be edited from the default settings by changing values in `ui/src/Components/[HaploConfig.js|HeatConfig.js|HistConfig.js]` respectively.

+ Other default options (title, bin size, title, ruler tic distance) can be changed through editing the values in `ui/src/Components/DefaultConfiguration.js`.
 Once changes are made, the UI will have to be rebuilt by rebuilding the docker container, or by triggering a manual build through node, as described in the following sections.

 ### Docker Setup
 For general use, it is probably easiest to get started with GCViT using [Docker](https://www.docker.com/)